RiadHaidar/BMI_App/README.md

 #simple app for beginners to practice
-#the logic of the app is to calculate your BMI according the the metric body mass index
+#the logic of the app is to calculate your BMI according to the metric body mass index